klaasnienhuis/devfab/docs/projects/product-tour.md

 currentId = currentId === maxId ?
 0 : currentId + 1;
 ```

-I have created an object with titles for each annotation and an alignment option.
+I'm not intending to use the title and description from the annotations that are stored in Sketchfab for this project.
+Instead, I have created an object with titles for each annotation and an alignment option.
 Moving the contents of the annotations into the web-app is practical.
 You don't have to go into the Sketchfab editor to make copy changes.
 We'll add more data to this object later.

 ```js
 const annotations = {